-Sports Value Consulting, LLC provides a range of services including the valuation for purchase price accounting to meet both tax and financial reporting guidelines and the valuation of a professional sports franchise for:
+Sports Value Consulting, LLC provides a range of services, including the valuation for purchase price, accounting to meet both tax and financial reporting guidelines, and the valuation of a professional sports franchise for:

-|Asset Valuation – post acquisition valuation of assets for tax and financial reporting purposes|
+|Asset Valuation – post-acquisition valuation of assets for tax and financial reporting purposes|

-There are many variables when attempting to fix a hypothetical value to a professional sports franchise.
+There are many variables to consider when attempting to fix a hypothetical value to a professional sports franchise.
 Most people in the business of sports agree that traditional financial metrics cannot be used when attempting to predict what anyone is willing to pay for the acquisition of one of these unique assets.
-Valuing a franchise is particularly difficult, since there is a large disparity between big market and small market teams and the league-wide revenue sharing is evolving to balance the wide chasm of financial differences between teams.
+Valuing a franchise is particularly difficult, since there is a large disparity between big and small market teams and league-wide revenue sharing is evolving to balance the wide chasm of financial differences between teams.

-In its most basic form, the definition of the value of a team can be best described as what an individual is willing to pay.
+In its most basic form, the value of a team can be best described as what an individual is willing to pay.
 Many of the teams are cash flow and EBITDA negative, so universally trying to apply multiples of these data points is usually an effort in futility.
 In recent years, professionals in the industry have retrospectively looked at recent sales transactions, measured the sale as a multiple of a team’s revenues, and tried to apply this standard as a measure of the hypothetical future value of future transactions.
-While this method has been used by some sports industry experts to justify a franchise asking price, buyers have solely relied on this metric as a benchmark empirical data in assessing a proposed transaction price.
+While this method has been used by some sports industry experts to justify a franchise asking price, buyers have solely relied on this metric as benchmark empirical data in assessing a proposed transaction price.

 All of the aforementioned data is reviewed and looked at in full context with historical audited financial statements and current team forecasts for future operations as these experts try to estimate the future earnings potential for the franchise.

 Only after completing a thorough review of all the data should anyone attempt to forecast the value of a franchise.